hsia947/Multi-BioNER/README.md

 #### Note
 **In our paper, we merge the original training set and development set to be the new training set, as many teams did in the challenge.
 Some previous work (e.g., [Luo et al., Bioinformatics 2017](https://github.com/lingluodlut/Att-ChemdNER), [Lu et al., Journal  of cheminformatics 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4331694/pdf/1758-2946-7-S1-S4.pdf) and [Leaman and Lu, Bioinformatics 2016](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5018376/pdf/btw343.pdf)) also preprocessed data in this way.
-If you want to reproduce our results, please also follow this way.**
+If you want to reproduce our results, please follow the same way.**

 #### Format